4th Army (Wehrmacht): East Prussian Offensive

 The Soviet East Prussian Offensive, commencing on 13 January, saw the 2nd Army driven steadily backwards towards the Baltic coast over a period of two weeks and 4th Army threatened with encirclement.
-Hoßbach, with the Army Group Centre's commander Georg-Hans Reinhardt concurrence, attempted to break out of East Prussia by attacking towards Elbing; but the attack was driven back and the 4th Army was again encircled in what became known as the Heiligenbeil pocket.
-For defying their orders, both Hoßbach and Reinhardt are relieved of command.
+Hoßbach, with the Army Group Centre's commander Georg-Hans Reinhardt's concurrence, attempted to break out of East Prussia by attacking towards Elbing; but the attack was driven back and the 4th Army was again encircled in what became known as the Heiligenbeil pocket.
+For defying their orders, both Hoßbach and Reinhardt were relieved of command.

 By 13 February, 3rd Belorussian Front had pushed 4th Army out of the Heilsberg triangle.
 After 13 March 3rd Belorussian Front had pushed 4th Army into a ten by two mile beachhead west of Heiligenbeil before Hitler finally allowed the army to retreat across the Frisches Haff to the Frische Nehrung on 29 March.
 After Königsberg fell, Hitler sent Headquarters, 4th Army, out of East Prussia and merged its units with 2nd Army to form the East Prussian Army Group, commanded by Dietrich von Saucken, which surrendered to the Red Army at the end of the war in May.
 Meanwhile, the Headquarters, 4th Army became Headquarters, 21st Army.